xaya/xaya_docs/interface.md

 ### Recovering from Out-of-Sync State

-It may, however, also happen that the current state of some engine is out-of-sync with the Xyon daemon.
-This can be because the game engine was not running for some time even though the daemon was, so that it missed some block attach and detach operations.
-This situation occurs also when the engine for a new game is installed and attached to the Xyon daemon for the first time and needs to do an initial sync.
+However, the current state of an engine may go out-of-sync with the Xyon daemon.
+This could be because the game engine was not running for some time even though the daemon was, and it missed some block attach and detach operations.
+This situation also occurs when the engine for a new game is installed and attached to the Xyon daemon for the first time and needs to do an initial sync.